LBJ-Wade/NLOOP/README.md

 pip install [-e] .
 ```

+_NOTE_: Don't forget the `.` at the end!
-the `-e` argument will install the package in editable mode which is suitable for developement.
+The `-e` argument will install the package in editable mode which is suitable for developement.
 If you want to modify the code use this option.

 _(optional)_